boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 ### Full circular Gauge

-You can change the type `Full Circle` to show a full circular gauge.
-If you change, the gauge will render like this.
-For full circular type, the difference value will not be shown, only the percentage of the difference value will be shown.
+You can change the type to `Full Circle` to display a full circular gauge.
+If changed, the gauge will render like this.
+For the full circular type, the difference value will not be shown; only the percentage of the difference value will be displayed.

 ![Full Circular Gauge](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/fullcirculargauge.png)

-For full circular gauge, some of the categories in property panel get hidden.
-If properties are applied before changing their type, which is not unnecessary to the full circular gauge, it will be reverted.
-Here, is the list of categories that do not support for full circular gauge.
+For the full circular gauge, some categories in the property panel will be hidden.
+If properties are applied before changing their type, which is unnecessary for the full circular gauge, they will be reverted.
+Here is a list of categories that do not support the full circular gauge:

 - Color Settings
 - Range Settings

-In property panel, two more properties(Difference value color and size) shown in the `Basic Settings` for full circular gauge.
+In the property panel, two additional properties (Difference value color and size) are shown in the `Basic Settings` for the full circular gauge:

 **Difference value color**